 - 1 large Granny Smith apple chopped

-- FOR THE TOPPING: Whisk sugars, cinnamon, salt, and butter in medium bowl to combine.
+- Whisk sugars, cinnamon, salt, and butter in medium bowl to combine.
 Add flour and stir until mixture resembles thick, cohesive dough; set aside to cool to room temperature.

 - Using both hands, break apart the crumb topping, rolling the broken dough between your thumb and forefinger to form crumbs about the size of large peas.
 Continue until all the dough has been broken down into crumbs.
 In a separate small bowl, take about 1 cup of the topping and mix it with the chopped apple.
 Set aside both bowls.